Queens's commitment to quality and patient safety

 Queen's commitment to quality and patient safety have been recognized nationally

 U.S. News & World Report recognized The Queen’s Medical Center as Best Hospital in Hawai‘i for 2020-2021.
-U.S. News ranked Queen’s as High Performing (in the top 10% of hospitals nationwide) in eight specialties.
+U.S. News ranked Queen’s as High Performing in eight specialties.

-The Centers for Medicare & Medicaid Services (CMS) awarded The Queen’s Medical Center a five-star rating, placing the hospital in the top 10% of hospitals nationwide.
+The Centers for Medicare & Medicaid Services (CMS) awarded The Queen’s Medical Center a four-star rating.

 The Leapfrog Group, an independent rating agency that evaluates health care providers on safety, quality and customer value, awarded The Queen’s Medical Center and The Queen’s Medical Center – West O‘ahu A grades for Hospital Safety.